-His consistent wicket-taking in Shield and one-day state games saw him Mick appear in 7 One-Day Internationals, plus 2 International T20 games for Australia.
-His final appearance in international cricket came in March 2006 at Johannesburg where he returned figures of 10-0-113-0 as South Africa successfully chased a target of 435 to win a remarkable game by one wicket.
+His consistent wicket-taking in Shield and one-day state games saw him Mick appear in seven One-Day Internationals, plus a pair of International T20 games for Australia.
+His final appearance in a One-Day International came in March 2006 at Johannesburg where he returned figures of 10-0-113-0 as South Africa successfully chased a target of 435 to win a remarkable game by one wicket.

 Best performances for Glamorgan: